-NOTE 10 PAYCHECK PROTECTION PROGRAM
+NOTE 12 PAYCHECK PROTECTION PROGRAM

 In April 2020, the Organization obtained a loan through the U.S. Small Business Administration Paycheck Protection Program under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 The loan was \$276,875 and in accordance with the CARES Act, the loan was fully forgiven in November 2020 upon demonstrating that the proceeds were used in the 24-week period subsequent to the funding of the loan for payroll.
-Therefore, the Organization was legally released from the debt and the loan forgiveness has been recorded as a gain on extinguishment of debt, which is included in Contributions during the year ended December 31, 2020.
+Therefore, the Organization was legally released from the debt during the year ended December 31, 2020.